rickintveld/trade-copier/docs/DATABASE.md

 - Failed to bind to address
 - Failed to accept connection
 - Failed to send trade
+- Failed to read acknowledgment from MT5 receiver
 - Channel errors

 ### On Shutdown